dfinity/interface-spec/spec/index.md

 The [standard nearest-rank estimation method](https://en.wikipedia.org/wiki/Percentile#The_nearest-rank_method), inclusive, with the addition of a 0th percentile is used.
 Concretely, for any i from 1 to 100, the ith percentile is the fee with rank `⌈i * 100⌉`.
 The 0th percentile is defined as the smallest fee (excluding coinbase transactions).

+### IC method `take_snapshot` {#ic-take_snapshot}

+This method takes a snapshot of the canister.
+Subsequent `take_snapshot` calls will replace the existing snapshot with a new one.

+The optional `duration` parameter can be used to limit the storage duration of a snapshot.
+When provided, the snapshot will be stored for the specified duration (in seconds) and will be deleted automatically at the end of this duration.
+In this case, subsequent calls to `load_snapshot` or `delete_snapshot` will fail.

+It's important to note that a snapshot will increase the memory footprint of the canister.
+Thus, the balance must have the right amount of cycles to support the new freezing threshold.

+Only controllers can take a snapshot of a canister and restore it.

+### IC method `load_snapshot` {#ic-take_snapshot}

+This method loads a snapshot identified by `snapshot_id` onto the canister.

+Only controllers can take a snapshot of a canister and restore it.

+### IC method `list_snapshots` {#ic-take_snapshot}

+This method lists the snapshots of the canister identified by `canister_id`.
+Currently, only one snapshot per canister will be stored.

+### IC method `delete_snapshot` {#ic-take_snapshot}

+This method deletes the snapshot of the canister.
+An error will be returned if the snapshot is not found.
+A snapshot cannot be found if it was previously deleted, replaced by a new snapshot through a `take_snapshot` request, or if the canister itself has been deleted.

+A snapshot may be deleted only by the controllers of the canister which owns the snapshot.

 ## Certification {#certification}

 Some parts of the IC state are exposed to users in a tamperproof way via certification: the IC can reveal a *partial state tree* which includes just the data of interest, together with a signature on the root hash of the state tree.
 This means that a user can be sure that the response is correct, even if the user happens to be communicating with a malicious node, or has received the certificate via some other untrusted way.